-In modern times slight variations of crimson have been created for special uses, such as colors called Fandango pink, Radical red (created by a crayon company), Electric crimson, and a variation created especially for a university in the state of Utah.
-Pink is considered a pale tint of this color.
+In modern times, slight variations have been created for special uses, such as Fandango pink, Radical red (created by a crayon company), Electric crimson, and a variation created especially for a university in the state of Utah.
+Pink is considered a pale tint of crimson.

-In the King James Version Bible, the word 'crimson' occurs five times, all of which are in the Old Testament.
-The three Hebrew words from which it is derived are karmity (Strong's Concordance #H3758), which means a deep red, tola (#H8438), which refers to the maggot from which the dye is derived, and shaniy (#H8144), which refers to the color's name.
+The English word "crimson," in the King James Bible, occurs five times, all of which are in the Old Testament.
+The first word translated as this color is karmity (Strong's Concordance #H3758) which means a deep red.
+The second word, tola (#H8438), refers to the maggot from which the dye is derived.
+The third and final word, shaniy (#H8144), is a direct reference to the color's name.

-Some Bible commentaries believe that scarlet and crimson refer to the same color in Scripture.
+Some commentaries on God's word believe that this pigment and scarlet refer to the same thing in Scripture.
 In Joshua 2:18, the Hebrew word translated as 'scarlet' (#H8144) is the same one translated as 'crimson' in Jeremiah 4:30.
 The word used in Joshua denotes the pigment of the cloth Rehab was to hang outside her window as a sign to the Israelites not to attack her house.
-This color's use in Scripture lends itself to the symbolically meaning worship of God (2Chronicles 2:7,14, 3:14, Jeremiah 4:30) or a person's sins (Isaiah 1:18).
+The color can symbolize the worship of God (2Chronicles 2:7,14, 3:14, Jeremiah 4:30) or a person's sins (Isaiah 1:18).

-Anciently, the liquid used to create the dye of this color came from the dried bodies of the cochineal insect (possibly only from the female grub).
-Both crimson and scarlet were the firmest of dyes and not easily removed from cloth.
+Anciently, the liquid used to create this coloration of dye came from the dried bodies of the cochineal insect (possibly only from the female grub).
+They were the firmest of dyes and not easily removed from cloth.

-7. Now, therefore, send me a man skillful to work in gold, and in silver, and in bronze, and in iron, and in purple, and crimson, and blue, and one who is skillful to engrave with the skillful men who are with me in Judah and in Jerusalem, whom David my father provided (2Chronicles 2:7, HBFV).
+Now, therefore, send me a man skillful to work in gold, and in silver, and in bronze, and in iron, and in purple, and crimson, and blue, and one who is skillful to engrave with the skillful men who are with me in Judah and in Jerusalem, whom David my father provided.

-The Bible says that Hiram responded by sending just the right "color" person for the job (verses 13 - 14).
+The Bible says that Hiram responded by sending just the right "color" person for the job (2Chronicles 2:13 - 14).